nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/1_README.md

 Recommended applications:

-For a very rapid assement of Benthic Composition, Field of View and Relief we recommend only using the:
+<b>Standard (rapid) assessment</b> of Benthic Composition, Field of View and Relief we recommend using ONLY the:
-BROAD/FieldOfView/Relief classes
+BROAD/FieldOfView/Relief classes.
 An experienced analyst would be able to annotate this schema to over 200 images a day.

-For a more detailed assessment of Benthic Composition (where coral bleaching or macroalgae compostion was of interest), Field of View and Relief we recommend using all the classes:
+<b>Detailed assessment</b> of Benthic Composition (where coral bleaching or macroalgae compostion was of interest), Field of View and Relief we recommend using all the classes in the schema:
-BROAD>MORPHOLOGY>TYPE/FieldOfView/Relief classes
+BROAD>MORPHOLOGY>TYPE/FieldOfView/Relief classes.
 An experienced analyst would be able to annotate this schema to over 120 images a day.

 <HR>